 Less physical activity during recess

 Kids spend most of their classroom time sitting down.
 Apart from gym class twice a week or so, the only time they get to stretch their legs and exercise is during recess.
-So what happens when you let children bring their phones to school?
+So, what happens when you let children bring their phones to school?
 The obvious.
 Schoolkids who would otherwise be running around, playing ball, or just hanging on the monkey bars are now sitting with their noses glued to their tiny screens.
-These kids will miss out on exercising, which is not only good for their health but is also linked to improved cognitive function, better memory and better concentration.
+These kids will not only miss out on developing important social skills but also exercising, which is good for their physical and emotional health and also linked to improved cognitive function, better memory and better concentration.

 Parents rely on school staff to make sure their kids are safe at school.
-This includes safety from exposure to X-rated materials, such as porn and excessive violence.
-But even under close supervision, children can be exposed to such material on their own, or someone else’s smartphone..
-Not to mention what they see on smartphones while on the school bus to and from school.
+This includes safety from exposure to X-rated materials, such as porn and excessive violence, as well as misinformation, including deep fakes, which they are too young to decipher.
+But even under close supervision, children can be exposed to such material on their own, especially on their or their friends’ smartphones (TikTok, anyone?).
 While it’s true that there are many parent-control apps that filter and manage kids’ usage of smartphones, kids are smart, digital natives; they enjoy the challenge of coming up with new ways to bypass these measures.
 This can lead to an endless cat-and-mouse game of new measures and new workarounds.

 The un-social network